 |Emily Gottfried playing out of an old bunker, next to an old bunker at Stockwood Park|

-With only one lost ball between us (John's at the 4th) we had a very pleasant round on the very well maintained course.
+We had a very pleasant round on the very well maintained course.
 Thanks must go to the group playing ahead of us on hole 7 who warned us of the extra hazard that had been left in the cup of hole 2 by an overnight 'visitor' to the course!

 |Richard Gottfried playing hole 8 in the Luton Community Games Golf Competition at Stockwood Park Golf course|